Project

 Actions #2

-Updated by anrxc about 3 years ago
+Updated by anrxc over 3 years ago

 Thank you for the explanation and suggestions.
 This is hosting some personal git repositories so performance was furthest from my mind.
 I lazily converted the lists and 1.4.55 just happened to accept them.